Purpose and scope

 The RCC-M Subcommittee is continuing to scale up its activities on an international level by arranging events, carrying out communication initiatives and taking part in technical work sessions within the different organizations influencing the standardization process.

-- Four experts from the RCC-M Subcommittee traveled to China in May and October 2017 to answer questions from the Chinese Specialized Users Groups (CSUGs).
+- Experts from the RCC-M Subcommittee traveled to China in May (three experts) and November 2018 (four experts) to answer questions from the Chinese Specialized Users Groups (CSUGs).
 The two-day meetings each attracted over 70 Chinese members from various local companies and allowed the experts to answer several dozens of questions which, where applicable, resulted in code interpretation or modification requests.

-In 2017, the RCC-M Subcommittee also took part in several international working groups and participated in the associated events, including the following :
+In 2018, the RCC-M Subcommittee also took part in several international working groups and participated in the associated events:

 - At the European level, the organizations taking part in the GEN II/III Prospective Group (PG1) of CEN Workshop WS 64 - Phase 2 issued several modification requests for the RCC-M code.
-With Phase 2 due to end in 2017, the Workshop decided to extend the phase by one year.
+Phase 2 ended in 2018.
+Phase 3 will be launched in 2019.

 In 2018, there are plans to maintain international initiatives: